kpwhri/Sentinel-Scalable-NLP/Prediction-Modeling/phenorm_covid/README.md

 2. `no_nonnormalized_data`: set to 1 to not include non-normalized CUI variables
 3. `no_normalized_data`: set to 1 to not include normalized CUI variables
 4. `train_on_gold_data`: set to 1 to use observations with gold labels in training

+_If you set these flags differently, please make sure to save your results from other analyses in different folders: otherwise, the analysis will be overwritten_